-- Short Mountain Sanctuary Fall Gathering, Liberty TN, Sept 2009
+- Short Mountain Sanctuary Fall Gathering, Tennessee (2009)

-Collaboratively written, directed, and designed with J. Dellecave & Daniel Lang/Levitsky
+- Collaboratively written, directed, and designed with J. Dellecave & Rosza Daniel Lang/Levitsky

-Performers: Avory Agony, Bryn Kelly, Daniel Lang/Levitsky, E. Nepon, Irma
+- Performers: Avory Agony, Bryn Kelly (z”l), Rosza Daniel Lang/Levitsky, Ezra Nepon, Irma

-In 2007, I received a Leeway Foundation Art and Change Grant towards this play, which provided funding to spend two months researching in Eastern Europe including studying Yiddish in Vilnius Lithuania.
+In 2007, I received a Leeway Foundation Art and Change Grant towards development of this play, which provided funding to spend two months researching in Eastern Europe including studying Yiddish in Vilnius Lithuania.